0

 Change Leader Institute

-Change Leader Certification Projects are creative solutions to social and community needs.
-After you take part in the institute, you can submit a Certification Project proposal.
+Following completion of the Change Leader Institute, Change Leaders are eligible to apply for funding to support an implementation project.
+Change Leader Projects are creative solutions to social and community needs.
+After you take part in the institute, you can submit a project proposal.
 If your proposal is accepted, Colorado Creative Industries (CCI) will give a stipend of up to $500 to complete your project.

 You will need to plan a project that responds to your community’s needs.
 Each project is different, and we encourage Change Leaders to work together on projects.
 Past project examples include: